MrModulus/MineAndSeek/README.md

 ## Bugs

 Any bug fixes that are within our control can be found here.
-These are generally high priority.
+These are generally high-priority.
 - Example

 ## Balancing

 Any balancing changes that need to be made can be found here.
-These are generally medium priority.
+These are generally medium-priority.
 - Example

 ## New Concepts

 Any new ideas or WIP classes/abilities/etc can be found here.
-These are generally low priority.
+These are generally low-priority.
 - Example

 ## Caveats